Slovakian Rough Haired Pointer

 (Should be as low as possible)

 The UK Kennel Club breed average COI is 4.0% - see 'A Beginners Guide to COI'

 EPS is a measure of how many individuals are contributing genetically to a breed population.
 It is a measure of the size of the gene pool in a breed.
 Lower than 100 is considered critical by conservationists and below 50 brings a breed close to extinction.
 For more information see the Kennel Club article.

 (Body shape and physical characteristics)

-Hip dysplasia (malformation of the hip joints causing pain and disability) breed mean score 10, parents should be lower.
+- Hip dysplasia: breed mean score 10, parents should be lower

 DNA Tests Available

 DogWellNet and IPFD Harmonisation of Genetic Testing for Dogs (HGTD)

 Availability of a DNA test does not mean that it is always necessary or even desirable for breeders to use this test.
 Good breeders will have followed the recommendations of the appropriate breed clubs, Kennel Club and/or other qualified experts.